-1 For good overviews of events, their advantages, and limitations, see Olzak (1989), Rucht and Ohlemacher (1992), Koopmans (1998), and Tarrow (1998), among others.

-2 This is a generalization of much more specific critiques.
+- 1. For good overviews of events, their advantages, and limitations, see Olzak (1989), Rucht and Ohlemacher (1992), Koopmans (1998), and Tarrow (1998), among others. - 2.
+This is a generalization of much more specific critiques.
 The "resource mobilization" dimension of contemporary theory has been the focal point for the vast majority of these, but the inability of critics to develop an alternative further underscores the more general problem of a "theory/empirical data gap" as described by Koopmans and Rucht.
-See Turner (1981), Kitschelt (1991), Kerbo (1992), and Goodwin & Jasper (1999) for specific critiques of mainstream social movement theory.
+See Turner (1981), Kerbo (1982), Kitschelt (1991), and Goodwin and Jasper (1999) for specific critiques of mainstream social movement theory. - 3.
 Space does not permit a review of either the older psychological traditions or their resource mobilization critics.
-For comprehensive reviews of each tradition on their own terms, see Marx & Wood (1975) for older collective behavior, and Jenkins (1983) for resource mobilization.

-4 E.g. Cohen (1985), Ferree & Miller (1985) Gamson, Fireman, & Rytina (1982) Klandermans (1984), McAdam (1982), Turner (1983).
-The Ferree and Miller paper circulated unpublished for several years and was explicitly credited by McAdam (1982).
+See Jenkins (1983) for a review of resource mobilization. - 4.
+For example Cohen (1985), Ferree and Miller (1985), Gamson, Fireman and Rytina (1982), Klandermans (1984), McAdam (1982), Turner (1983).
+Note that the Ferree and Miller paper circulated unpublished for years and influenced and was explicitly credited by McAdam (1982).